nov1n/pixyll/_posts/2015-09-22-beijing-adventure-part2.md

 ![Olympic stadium]({{ site.url }}/images/birds_nest.jpg)

-This weekend me and 5 friends whom I met in the dorm visited the great wall.
-We woke up early to avoid traffic jams and the majority of the tourists.
-At 7.30AM our driver picked us up at the east gate of the campus.
-After about two hours we arrived at the destination.
-From there we took a shuttle bus and a cable car to reach the top of the wall.

 I'd like to end this post with a picture of the great wall I took last weekend.
 We were lucky to catch a blue sky, which is very rare in Beijing.
 ![Wall]({{ site.url }}/images/wall.jpg)